 Engaged Detroit, a mom’s idea to receive coaching on how to homeschool her daughter and support other families in the city

-Next Step Grants: open now!
+Next Step Grants

 This grant program is intended for entrepreneurs who have already received a VELA Micro grant, but have not yet received a Next Step grant.
 Next Step grants reinvest in the VELA community expanding programs that show early promise.
 In Fall 2022, Next Step grants will support permissionless innovators who are engaging in co-creation with other VELA community members to expand and enhance their offerings; pushing the limits of the imagination by reimagining where and how school happens via technology-enabled programs; and initiating plans to replicate their model to increase access and opportunities for more learners and families.
 Learn more here.